-Top your morning stack of sheet pan pancakes with fresh fruit such as blueberries, strawberries, raspberries, or bananas.
+Top your morning stack with fresh fruit such as blueberries, strawberries, raspberries, or bananas.

 For a decadent breakfast/brunch add coconut whip, chopped nuts, peanut butter, or chocolate chips, and finish it off with a generous drizzle of maple syrup.

 Or enjoy these baked vegan pancakes as an evening dessert topped with vanilla ice cream, chocolate drizzle, and chopped nuts.
 They're also delicious served with icing and sprinkles, or fruit compote and a dusting of powdered sugar.

 Don’t over-mix the batter – A few lumps are ok.

 For uniform pancakes – Evenly spread the batter across the pan.

 Yogurt can be replaced – Use non-dairy milk and lemon juice instead.
-For measurements, see my notes in the recipe card below.
+For measurements, see the notes in the recipe card.

 Perks of these pancakes